AlcibiadesCleinias/crypto-zombies-project/README.md

 # Crypto Zombies Project
 The project was composed according to cryptoZombie solidity course: https://cryptozombies.io/en/course.
+In contrary to course code all code in this repo is without syntax errors, workable and even covered with working tests and frontend.

 # Feature
-- Chainlink oracles for randomizing: random zombie creation, zombie fighting
+- ChainLink oracles for randomizing: random zombie creation, random zombie fighting
-- Tests with mocking Chainlink
+- Tests, tests, tests even with mocking ChainLink oracles
 - Truffle suite for solidity contract developing
 - Auto testing via GitHub Actions
 - Docker for contract developing